Our Great Layover Part I-Teaching us to Pause, Listen and Learn—like Explorers at Home

 We may have been given a hard lesson, but perhaps it’s an opportunity to reconcile errors in the way we lived before the health, economic, and social crises that are upon us.
 Let us not squander the opportunity to live warmly and openly, with real empathy for others.
 If it is so easy to bridge cultural barriers when we step on foreign soil, maybe we can practice the re-emergence into our own homelands with the same compassionate views for our communities, to walk in our neighbors' shoes for a step or two, to listen to each other until we find a common thread.

-proper virus protection and their mental health with reasonable expectations for their time, along with the flexibility that empowers the best work and happiest worker.
+May we return to work with a plan to protect our employees’ physical health with proper virus protection and their mental health with reasonable expectations for their time, along with the flexibility that empowers the best work and happiest worker.
 May we return to the world armed with informed love in lieu of implicit bias.
 Not because we were told to but because we have learned to actually care, inside our hearts, about the human lives connected to our own.
 Because, in the all-too-contemporary words of Martin Luther King, Jr., in his Letter from the Birmingham Jail, “Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”

 This photo of me from our visit to Sri Lanka in 2017, between pregnancies three and four, reminds me that we are always facing the unknown.